-The 22 covered states now include: Alabama, Arkansas, Arizona, California, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Mississippi, Missouri, Nebraska, North Carolina, North Dakota, Nevada, Oklahoma, South Carolina, Tennessee, Texas, Utah and Wisconsin.
+The covered states now include: Alabama, Arkansas, Georgia, Idaho, Iowa, Kansas, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, Puerto Rico, South Carolina, South Dakota, Tennessee, Utah and Wisconsin.
 The list of states included in the order will be updated every Tuesday and the order will remain in effect until further notice.
 This does not impact travelers arriving to Chicago from any international destinations.

 Under this health order, hotels are being asked to communicate the 14-day quarantine to guests who have traveled from one of the impacted states.
 Our properties are expected to post signage at check-in, on their websites and in pre-arrival communications.

 To help you comply with this order, IHLA has drafted sample language for you to include on your hotel’s website and pre-arrival communications, below.
-We have also created a template poster for use at your front desk.
+We have also updated our template poster for use at your front desk.

 Click Here To Download Poster For Your Front Desk Sample Language for Pre-Arrival Communications Below: Chicago Travel Advisory Alert The City of Chicago recently announced an incoming travel advisory that requires all individuals traveling from states with a case rate greater than 15 new COVID-19 cases per 100,000 resident population, per day, over a 7-day rolling average, quarantine for a 14-day period from the time of last contact within a covered state.

 The Order applies to individuals arriving in Chicago, while they are in the city.
-The city limits are defined in this interactive map.
 This does not include individuals who are commuting from Wisconsin to Chicago for the purpose of work; however, such commuters are subject to the requirements below.
 It does include individuals coming from Wisconsin to Chicago for non-work purposes or Chicago residents returning from Wisconsin counties unless they are deemed an essential worker.
 Individuals travelingthroughWisconsin on their way to Chicago from a state not on the list do not need to quarantine if they were in Wisconsin for less than 24 hours.
 Individuals who travel to Wisconsin, even if for less than 24 hours, still need to quarantine upon returning unless deemed an essential worker.